+REMARKS

-EXERPTS FROM REMARKS OF THE HONORABLE HUBERT H. HUMPHREY NATIONAL ASSOCIATION OF BROADCAST ADVERTISERS, CHICAGO, ILLINOIS, APRIL 3, 1970
+THE HONORABLE HUBERT H HUMPHREY NATIONAL ASSOCIATION OF BROADCAST ADVERTISERS CHTCAGO, ILLINOIS APRIL 3, 1970

 The incredible genius of the American system has been its capacity to solve problems.
 Big problems -- small problems.
 Local problems -- national problems.

 From Valley Forge to Honolulu, we have built railroads, dams, highways and harbors.
 We have put man on the moon with an almost casual bravura.
 We have tamed nature, if not ourselves.
 If money can buy it, or technology solve it, we will have the answer immediately, if not sooner.

 Our awesome abundance is a tribute to the productivity of American capitalism and the ingenuity of American businessmen and workers.
 We have no chronic shortages, no dreary sameness, no technological lags.
 Compared to other countries, we live in plenty.

-The vast majority of our businessmen recognize that it is to their advantage to sell a decent product at a reasonable price.
+The vast majortly of our businessmen recognize that it is to their advantage to sell a decent product at a reasonable price.
 Our credit transactions are usually fair.
 Most services are as represented and most consumers are in a position to exercise choice and discretion in their purchases.

 But our system is by no means perfect -- not politically, not socially, not economically.
 We have come a long way in our nation, but we are yet far from reaching our goals.

 This year -- removed from active politics the first time in twenty-five years -- I have had the opportunity to develop some historical perspective.
-I have takem a hard look both at our achievements, and at the challenges facing the American system of self-government.
+I have taken a hard look both at our achievements, and at the challenges facing the American system of selfgovernment.

-I have listened, I have reflected, and I have concluded that there is indeed a crisis in America, a crisis that poses the gravest threat to all of our existing institutions -- to the family and the church, to the school and to the court, and - perhaps most basically - to our representative system of government.
-It is a crisis of values.
+I have listened, I have reflected, and I have concluded that there is indeed a crises in America, a crises that poses the gravest threat to all of our existing institutions -- to the family and the church, to the school and to the court, and perhaps most basically, to our representative system of government.
+It is a crises of values.

-This is by no means the first "critical era" in our history, but it is surely one of the most serious, rivaled perhaps only twice in our history: by the Civil War and by the Great Depression of the 30's.
+This is by no means the first "critical era" in our history, but it is surely one of the most serious, rivalled perhaps only twice in our history: by the Civil War and by the Great Depression of the 30s.

-As in these earlier crises, our challenge today is to find new ways for the free individual to adapt in a social order of increasing complexity; to find constructive and appropriate outlets and channels for the rage and frustration that, uncontrolled, reaps violent harvest in our lands.
+As in these earlier crises, our challenge today is to find new ways for the free individual to adapt in a social order of increasing complexity: to find constructive and appropriate outlet and channels for the rage and frustration that, uncontrolled, reaps violent harvest in our lands.

 By some standards, and compared to many other nations, we are a united people, sharing a common destiny and enjoying the collective rewards of our productive diligence.
 Most of the conventional economic indicators suggest that we are a prosperous and healthy nation.

-But these indicators can be midleading.
+But these indicators can be misleading.
 They do not deceive us, but they do mislead us.

-Despite our remarkable increases in spendable income and the Gross National Product, despite our very substantial achievements in reducing the number of people living below the poverty level and in increasing the number of people who benefit from secondary and higher education in our nation -- despite all this very real progress -- there is abundant evidence of a continuing social turbulance that is as potentially destructive to our democracy as the forces unleashed by the Civil War and the Great Depression.
+Despite our remarkable increases in spendable income and the Gross National Product, despite our very substantial achievements in reducing the number of people living below the poverty level and higher education in our nation -- despite all this very real progress -- there is abundant evidence of a continuing social turbulance that is as potentially destructive to our democracy as the forces unleashed by the Civil War and the Great Depression.